Best Ways to Find the Right Candidates: Top 10 Job Search Tips

 10 Tips to Find Great Candidates

 The following tips apply to many industries.
-They can be put into place as best practices for your company to help you find the best candidate from your talent search.
+They can be put into place as best practices for your company to help you find the best candidate from your job search.

 1. Start with a Well-Written Position Description